okta-samples/okta-android-oie-authenticators-quickstart/Readme.md

-# Embedded Auth with Okta OIE Android SDKs - Kotlin Sample Application
+# Embedded Auth with Okta OIE Android SDK - Kotlin Sample Application

 > :grey_exclamation: The sample uses an SDK that requires usage of the Okta Identity Engine.
 This functionality is in general availability but is being gradually rolled out to customers.
 If you want to request to gain access to the Okta Identity Engine, please reach out to your account manager.
 If you do not have an account manager, please reach out to oie@okta.com for more information.